Commando (1985 film): Critical response

-Review aggregation website Rotten Tomatoes gives the film a rating of 67% based on reviews from 36 critics, with an average rating of 5.80/10.
+Review aggregation website Rotten Tomatoes gives the film a rating of 68% based on reviews from 38 critics, with an average rating of 6/10.
 The website's critical consensus reads, "The ultimate '80s Schwarzenegger movie, replete with a threadbare plot, outsized action, and endless one-liners."
-On Metacritic, the film has a rating of 51 out of 100, indicating "mixed or average reviews".
+On Metacritic, the film has a rating of 51 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 D. J. R. Bruckner of The New York Times wrote that "two-thirds of this 90-minute film is mayhem unrelieved by humor and untouched by humanity," and suggested that if sequels were to be made, "more clever writers and subtler directors will have to be found.
 Even a cinematic comic book needs more artful care than this one was given."
 Variety wrote, "While it's not in the class of Schwarzenegger's last hit (The Terminator), Commando is actually superior to Rambo: First Blood Part II because of its deft mixture of humor and action (with most of the action brushed with humor) and its deliberate evasion of any political message."
 Patrick Goldstein of the Los Angeles Times wrote, "Full of spectacular stunts and shootouts, it's a gory crowd-pleaser, directed with jolting efficiency by low-budget veteran Mark L. Lester.
 If his scenarists had only given Lester a finale with as much explosive punch as his opening scenes, the film could have been a real treat instead of a glorified fireworks display."
 Gene Siskel of the Chicago Tribune gave the film 2 stars out of 4 and wrote that "Schwarzenegger plays his action scenes both with vengeance and a comic-book laugh, but the mix never gels," adding, "The concluding battle scenes are wimpy by comparison with the action in Rambo.
 All we see is a half-dozen barracks blown up, shot from four different angles.
 Wow, look at all of the splintered wood."
 Paul Attanasio of The Washington Post wrote that the film "starts out fun and ends up dreary—how long can you watch this stony Austrian take target practice?"

+Interviews

+In 1985, Schwarzenegger was interviewed by Gene Siskel about his role in Commando.
+During the interview, Siskel played a clip from the movie showing scenes from where Matrix chased Sully through the mall.
+In one of the scenes, Matrix picked up an entire telephone booth with Sully in it and flipped it over.
+Siskel proceeded to ask how much the telephone booth weighed to which Schwarzenegger responded, "270 lb" and subsequently answered that the stuntman in the booth weighed "130 lb".
+When asked if he could lift 400 lb, Schwarzenegger responded, "Yeah sure, I mean God I've been lifting my whole life so it's no problem".